CtrlK

 Actionability

-Provides concrete, specific guidance with exact output structure, severity labels, required fields, and clear step-by-step procedure.
-The output contract is copy-paste ready with explicit formatting requirements.
+Provides concrete, specific guidance with clear steps, exact output structure, severity labels, and required elements.
+The six-step procedure and output contract are immediately actionable without ambiguity.

 3 / 3